Foundation Board of Directors

 Lou Tharp, Butler ’72

-Previously, Lou was a contract writer for the New York Times and other daily newspapers and has had a twenty year career in public relations and marketing.
-From 2003-2008, he served on the board of visitors for the College of Business at Butler University.
-He also served in the 38th Infantry Division, Headquarters, Indiana National Guard from 1972-1978.
-He was Chairman of the Anti-Bias Commission, Rockland County, New York, from 1994-1996; Chairman of the Board of CANDLE, a Rockland County, New York, non-profit from 1994-1997 and a former member of the board of the Victory Fund, Washington, DC.
+From 2003 to 2008, he served on the board of visitors for the College of Business at Butler University, where he graduated with a B.S. and a B.A. in Journalism.
+Mr. Tharp served in the 38th Infantry Division, Headquarters, Indiana National Guard from 1972-1978.
+He was Chairman of the Anti-Bias Commission, Rockland County, New York, from 1994-1996; Chairman of the Board of CANDLE, a Rockland County, New York, non-profit from 1994-1997; is a former member of the board of the Victory Fund, Washington, DC, and a current member of Knights Out, U.S. Military Academy.
+In 2012 he accepted a position in the Obama administration, serving on the Army Education Advisory Committee, reporting to the Secretary of the Army.

 Josh Lodolo, California State – Northridge ’04 – CEO